xMartin/php-introduction/07_arrays.md

 ## Iteration over arrays

-One of the moszt common things you'll do with arrays is to iterate over them, executing a piece of code with each of the array's elements.
+One of the most common things you'll do with arrays is to iterate over them, executing a piece of code with each of the array's elements.
 The basic way to do that is the `foreach` construct:

 ```php